 After Active Surplus closed, Graham Green and Imma Gobunquin mounted a pop-up exhibition titled “Active Surplus Electronics: A Group Exhibition” in Projector Gallery at 592 Markham Street to showcase former artist clients, whose work incorporated electronic components and Active Surplus inventory.
 The exhibition ran from November 9 to December 3, 2015 and included; Erin Ademoglu (Jeweller); Barry Ace (Mixed Media Artist); Eric Au (Custom Slingshots); Sheryl Dudley (Painter/Photographer); Peter Roth (Kinetic Sculptor); Steve Schnier (Puppeteer); Patrick Svilans (Kinetic Sculptor); and Eugen-Florin Zamfirescu (Painter/Photographer).
 The Active Surplus neon signage and Professor Banana the mascot gorilla were important icons and integral components to the exhibition.

-Post Active Surplus, Graham Green opened his first store inside the Ontario Science Centre selling electronic supplies in support of the Science Centre’s robotics program.
+Post Active Surplus, Graham Greene opened his first store inside the Ontario Science Centre in Toronto selling electronic supplies in support of the Science Centre’s robotics program.
 A year later he opened the Gorilla Store on Spadina Avenue in a shared space with Makerspace where he offered supplies, electronic components and support materials for workshops.
 In February 2020, Graham opened a new storefront at 609 College Street that is a hybrid model of educational materials, electronic components, plastics and metal supplies and workshop space.
-The Gorilla Store also has room for the installation of artwork.
-It also carries some of the same weird and wonderful inventory of its predecessor Active Surplus, and with Graham Green’s extensive network of supplier connections, he can pretty much source anything as a special order.
+The Gorilla Store also had room for the installation of artwork.
+It also carried some of the same weird and wonderful inventory of its predecessor Active Surplus.
+Finally, in November 2023, Graham decided to closed the Gorilla Store and the brand merged into Canada Robotix.

 Embedded and encoded in each one of Ace’s signature electronic component works lies this unique history of Active Surplus and the Gorilla Store.